 - Soil shifts visibly, or plants in one area are much greener

 - Floor coverings develop spots or hardwood flooring darkens

 - Bad odors come from floors or walls

-“Good plumbers can locate and repair a plumbing leak with minimal disruption to the surrounding area,” Stevens said.
+“Good plumbers can locate and repair a plumbing leak with minimal disruption to the surrounding area,” Wooldridge said.
 “If a contractor says it is necessary to break into a slab or pool deck just to locate a leak, find someone else to do the job.
 The real pros locate first, and then excavate the smallest amount possible.”

 There is a simple leak detection test homeowners can perform if they think they may have a leak.
 First, write down the reading on the home’s water meter, then don’t open any water taps for the next hour.
 Read the meter again.
 If the reading has changed, it’s almost certain there is a plumbing leak.

 Wooldridge stresses the importance of regular plumbing tune-ups, the same way homeowners have heating and air conditioning systems tuned up each year.
 “Preventive plumbing can spot little problems – from faulty shut-off valves to slab leak detection – before they become big ones,” he said.